ROBERTSDALE, Alabama — Several events will be held in central and north Baldwin beginning Saturday to honor veterans for Memorial Day.

 In 1968, Congress passed the Uniform Monday Holiday Act, which moved four holidays, including Memorial Day, from their traditional dates to a specified Monday, moving Memorial day from its traditional May 30 date to the last Monday in May.
 The law took effect at the federal level in 1971.

-After taking a year off the Gear Jammers Car Club will host its annual Silverhill Car Show on Saturday, May 26.
+The Gear Jammers Car Club will host its annual Silverhill Car Show on Saturday, May 25.
 Cars will be set up at town hall, Gazebo Park and in front of United Bank (historic Peoples Supply), corner of Alabama 104 and County Road 55, downtown.

 Show-day registration, costing $25 for the first vehicle, $15 for each additional vehicle, begins at 8 a.m.
 Judging starts at 11 a.m.